alt-research/blitz/README.md

 make build
 ```

-We can got the finality-gadget-operator in `./build/`.
+The finality-gadget-operator can then be found in `./build/`.

 ## Build Docker